Northbridge, New South Wales: History

 The land where the suspension bridge was built belonged to William Twemlow, a Sydney jeweler.
-In 1868 he purchased the land extending from Fig Tree Point to the head of Long Bay, (now Northbridge).
+In 1868 he purchased the land extending from Fig Tree Point to the head of Long Bay, now Northbridge.
 He initially regarded the land as valueless but changed his mind when he made a handsome profit by selling some of it to an English syndicate who built the suspension bridge.
 Twemlow decided to build a two-storey home called The Hermitage, on Fig Tree Point, from sandstone quarried on the estate, which took a year to cut.
 As this was the first house built in this locality, transport was a problem and Twemlow had to sail through The Spit and around Middle Head to Circular Quay, from where he walked to his shop at Sydney Arcade.

 Northbridge Post Office opened on 25 November 1920.

+Suburban development of Northbridge occurred in the aftermath of World War I, and through the 1920s, new houses, roads, schools and shops were built in the suburb.

+Northbridge Hotel was opened in 1931 by Tooth & Co.

+Northbridge Plaza was opened to the public in 1982.
+The plaza underwent a significant refurbishment in 2012.

+Northbridge was home to former politician, Bob Hawke, the 23rd prime minister of Australia, who spent the final years of retirement at a waterfront mansion.
+He died at his home from natural causes on 16 May 2019, two days before the federal election.
+His widow, author Blanche D'Alpuget described Hawke as "the greatest Australian of the post-war era."

 Since that time, Northbridge has maintained a number of Federation-style detached houses.

-Heritage listings

-Commercial area

-Northbridge Plaza is a shopping centre managed by AMP Capital for two overseas owners.
-It is located on the corner of Eastern Valley Way and Sailors Bay Road, and it features a Woolworths supermarket, groceries, a butchery, a bakery, a chemist, and a range of specialty shops.

-Northbridge is also home to several cafes and wine stores, including those at Bond's Corner (voted Australia's best wine store 2013 and 2014).
-Bond's Corner is a heritage listed building.

 Transport

-Bus routes 202, 203, 207, 208 and 209 from Bridge Street, in the Sydney CBD, travel through Northbridge via North Sydney.
-Peak hour bus routes 204, 205 and 206 operates to city via freeway instead.
-Forest Coach lines also operates bus route 194 to Wynyard and Town Hall via Warringah Freeway.
-A bus stop is located at the major intersection between Strathallen Avenue and Sailors Bay Road.

 At the 2011 census, 22% of employed people travelled to work on public transport and 52% by car (either as driver or as passenger).
+This is compared with the 2021 census (impacted by Covid) where 2% of employed people stated they travelled to work on public transport and 25% by car (either as a driver or as passenger).
+60% of employed people worked at home.